-We would highlight the appeal decision APP/T5150/Z/18/3201678 (Appendix P) located at 47 - 51 High Street in Brent which was 35m from the Jubilee Clock (Grade II Listed Building).
-Whilst the development is in a district centre and not the city centre, the Inspectors comments are transferable to this Street Hub proposal.
+We would highlight the appeal decision APP/T5150/Z/18/3201678 (Appendix P) located at 47 - 51 High Street in Brent which within a Conservation Area and 35m from a Grade II Listed Building.
+Whilst the development is in a district centre as opposed to the city centre and proposal is not within a designated heritage area, the Inspectors comments are transferable to this Street Hub proposal.
 The Inspector states that 'Harlesden High Street is a pedestrian zone (except for local buses) and there is also a large amount of shop signage and other prominent window displays which help set the context for the area.
 As such, the advert would not appear wholly incongruous or intrusive in this context.
 While the illuminated advert would alter its appearance, the overall impact from wider views would be minimal'.